 He ranted to my PhD students who were there: NOT LEARNING FROM AN ACHARYA IS LIKE TRYING TO GET A PHD WITHOUT AN ADVISOR!

-Padma remarked to me: “Wow!
+Padma remarked to me, grinning from ear to ear: “Wow!
 You made him REALLY MAD!”
 My student, deeply steeped in formal Sanatana Dharma training in his childhood to the point where he claims to be tired of the “preaching’, chuckled: “if you are trained by an Acharya, the first thing you must learn is not to get angry when you lose a debate.
 Our whole tradition is one of debate!”

 There is of course a second difference.
 At least where I have been privileged to guide PhDs, I get to select them with extreme care.
 The selection is through a process that demands excellence.
 Those whom I select are, and I can say this with pride, demonstrated through quantitative, objective metrics, to be the best in our Institution, and the Institution these days, particularly our School, shows up at the very top of the US News and World Report rankings.
 So what makes these students different?
 Sure, they are all “talented” and “academically excellent”.
 But the best of them are selected because they think independently.
 The most important metric for a PhD to graduate, as my own thesis advisor used to say, is that they can disagree with their advisor and prove their point, proving that they can stand up on their own in intellectual reasoning and (in our case) problem-solving.
 Clearly, someone who just parrots what they memorized from some “Guru” as Divine Truth, and aims just to get that diploma to hide under, do not meet this criterion.
 They would not survive a month in our research group.